 (1) The faculty can only comply with a doctoral candidate’s request for withdrawal of the doctoral application if no written evaluation has been submitted.

-(3) 1If it is determined prior to awarding the doctoral certificate that the doctoral candidate has deliberately made scientific misrepresentations, the faculty board will decide, upon providing the doctoral candidate the opportunity to comment on the accusations, whether the doctoral procedure should be continued.
+(3) 1If it is determined prior to awarding the doctoral certificate that the doctoral candidate has deliberately made scientific misrepresentations, the faculty board will decide, upon providing the doctoral candidate opportunity to comment on these accusations, whether the doctoral procedure should be continued.
 2If there are doubts concerning the validity of the accusations, the procedure will be suspended until clarification.

 (4) 1The dean must issue, substantiate and provide the notifications including an instruction concerning the right to an appeal in writing.
 2The Executive Board is to be notified.

-(2) 1 The framework for the joint doctoral procedure shall be laid down on a case-by-case basis in a contractual agreement stipulating that the provisions of these Regulations apply to the joint doctoral procedure.
-2Any deviation from these doctoral regulations may be incorporated within the contractual provision in accordance with the subsequent rules.
+(2) 1The framework for the joint doctoral procedure shall be established on an individual basis in a contractual agreement stipulating that the provisions of these doctoral regulations apply to the joint doctoral procedure.
+2Any deviation from these doctoral regulations may be incorporated within the contractual provision in accordance with the following provisions.

 (4) 1The submission of a dissertation and a scientific defense is required for the joint doctorate.
-2In the event that the dissertation and/or the scientific defense are completed in the national language of the foreign university/comparable educational institution, or a language other than German, a written abstract or summary must be provided in German.
-2A significant part of the work on the dissertation must be completed at Technische Universität Berlin.
+2In the event that the dissertation and/or the scientific defense are completed in the national language of the foreign university/comparable educational institution, or a language other than German, a written abstract and/or summary must be provided in German.
+3A significant part of the work on the dissertation must be completed at Technische Universität Berlin.

 (5) Apart from the chair of the doctoral committee, each university or comparable educational institution should employ the same number of reviewers to assess the joint doctorate.

-(2) The resolutions of the faculty board require two readings.
-Both votes are secret.
+(2) 1The resolutions of the faculty board require two readings.
+2Both ballots are secret.

-(3) The Academic Senate must also decide on the honorary doctorate.
-Details are governed by the regulations of the Academic Senate.
+(3) 1The Academic Senate must also decide on the awarding of an honorary doctorate.
+2Details regarding this are governed by the regulations of the Academic Senate.

 (6) All German-speaking universities will be notified of the conferral of the degree by the Executive Board of Technische Universität Berlin.

 1Doctoral procedures that were commenced prior to the enactment of these regulations will be concluded in accordance with the regulations that have thus far been in effect.
-2Applicants who had already applied for acceptance as doctoral candidates at the time of the enactment of this regulation may, within a period of two years after the enactment, conclude their doctorate in accordance with the regulations which were in effect at the time of their application.
-2The choice should be made irrevocably with the application when commencing the doctoral procedure.
+2Applicants who had already applied for acceptance as doctoral candidates at the time of the enactment of this regulation may, within a period of two years after the enactment, complete their doctorate in accordance with the regulations which were in effect at the time of their application.
+3The choice should be made irrevocably with the application when commencing the doctoral procedure.